-Although the ancestors have very much been a part of my life since I was child, alongside my many rich connections to the unseen realms, making these specific relationships more conscious and explicit in how I offer my work in the world has been an endeavor that I have wholeheartedly embraced and pursued for the past 3.5 years with gusto.
+Although the ancestors have very much been a part of my life since I was child, alongside my many rich connections to the unseen realms, making these relationships more conscious and explicit in how I offer my work in the world has been an endeavor that I have wholeheartedly embraced and pursued for the past 5 years with gusto.
 It has, and continues to completely re-arrange my life, presence and service in the world in healing and potent ways.

 The landscape of change has been rich, from becoming an ancestral healing practitioner and teacher, to deepening my ritual capacities, to letting go of work and income that is no longer aligned with my full potential, to ongoing healing of inter-generational patterns that have limited my ability to relate to others with a sense of safety and security, and the ever softening of my overly self-reliant ways because of this, to accessing more forgiveness for early life experiences, and coming to know my worth more deeply through the embodiment of the gifts and strengths that are my ancestral birthright.
 These shifts aren’t all easy, but they are bone-resonant right, and therefore easier for me to place faith in the integrity of the transformations being asked of me.

 The growth and change are ancestrally-supported and have brought me closer to the sweet spot of my soul’s calling in this incarnate life.
 And the work is ever deepening and continuing.
 It was from this place of ancestral vibrancy that I embarked on my ancestral pilgrimage and unbeknownst to me at the time of planning, was led into healing rituals for deeper currents of cultural-historical healing needed within and between my lineages, with the land, and with historical events that impacted my people.

 What follows are a few moments I highlighted along my pilgrimage, capturing the essence of continued personal and cultural healing with the support of my ancestors as a source of wisdom, insight and guidance.